vantahawk/Graph_Learning_Group6/README.md

 ### Note on Exercise Split

 Benedict worked on HOLU, David on CITE and Ahmet on LINK.
 Unfortunately Benedict could not contribute `HOLU-Predictions.pkl` in time for the Moodle upload, since he ran into cluster space limits and a subsequent slowdown, as well as computation errors at the last minute.
 He will hopefully have forwarded his file by mail shortly after.
-In any case his solution is on the branch `benedict/sheet5-improved` as well.

-### Later Improvements